Is microwave food healthy?

 How microwaves work

-Understanding how microwave ovens work can help clarify the answer to this common question.
+Understanding how microwave ovens work can help clarify the answer to these common questions.
 Microwave ovens cook food using waves of energy that are similar to radio waves but shorter.
 These waves are remarkably selective, primarily affecting water and other molecules that are electrically asymmetrical — one end positively charged and the other negatively charged.
 Microwaves cause these molecules to vibrate and quickly build up thermal (heat) energy.

 Does the microwave kill nutrients?